cinek1/Comparison-of-face-detection-algorithms-available-in-.Net/README.md

-# Comparison-of-face-detection-algorithms-available-in-c-
+# Comparison-of-face-detection-algorithms-available-in-.Net
-A WPF application that compares four algorithms to face detection.
+A WPF application that compares four algorithms to face detection avaible in C#.